Planet diameters

 - The Earth and Moon

 The diameter of the Moon is approximately 1/4 of the diameter of the Earth.
-What fraction of the volume of the Earth is the volume of the Moon? - Earth moon distance
+What fraction of the Earth's volume is the Moon's volume? - Astronomical units AU

 The Earth's distance from the moon is 3,844.10 to the eighth meter.
 How many kilometers is it? - Gravitational potential function